This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 }

-Many CSS properties that you're already familiar with can be used to customize the view transition effect.
+Many familiar CSS properties can be used to customize the view transition effect.

-You can even create custom CSS keyframe animations to animate the snapshots.
-Here's an example of a custom keyframe animation that applies a slide effect to the snapshots, instead of the browser's default cross-fade effect.
+You can also create custom CSS keyframe animations to animate the snapshots.
+Here's an example of a custom keyframe animation that applies a slide effect to the snapshots, instead of the default cross-fade effect.

 First, assume two basic HTML files like this: